particle-iot/docs/src/content/reference/device-os/firmware.md

 {{api name1="Ethernet"}}

-{{note op="start" type="gen3"}}
+{{note op="start" type="note"}}

-Ethernet is available on the Argon, Boron when used with the [Ethernet FeatherWing](/datasheets/accessories/gen3-accessories/#ethernet-featherwing/) or with the B Series SoM with the evaluation board or the equivalent circuitry on your base board.
+Ethernet is available on the Photon 2, Argon, Boron when used with the [Ethernet FeatherWing](/datasheets/accessories/gen3-accessories/#ethernet-featherwing/) or with the B Series SoM with the evaluation board or the equivalent circuitry on your base board.
+Circuitry can be added to your P2 or E404X base board for Ethernet as well.

-It is not available on Gen 2 devices (Photon, P1, Electron, and E Series).
+It is not available on Gen 2 devices (Photon, P1, Electron, and E Series except the E404X).

 For more information about Ethernet, see the application note [AN037 Ethernet](/datasheets/app-notes/an037-ethernet/).